jpcx/pputl/README.md

 ## Usage

-This is a header-only library; include the project root directory for access.
+This is a header-only library; include the `include/` directory for access.

 __install__